rjbaw/RLbaxter/README.md

 Ongoing problems when training with stable-baselines

 - Environment does not accept additional arguments (Does not work on both Jetson and amd64 architectures)
-- Multiprocessing problems on multiple gpu threads in envs.render()

-two of the problems is traced back to OpenAI gym, looking for potential fixes

 Roadmap: